-- 31. After LCPS posted this document online, the explicit racial discrimination in the SEA program was criticized. - 32.
-On or about October 28, 2020, LCPS removed the SEA program description from its website and replaced it with a revised version without any explanation for the revision. - 33.
-The revised version of the SEA program description was almost entirely identical to the prior version, except that it deleted the admission that the SEA program was open only to people of color, and the two related FAQ entries quoted above. - 34.
+- 37. After LCPS posted this document online, the explicit racial discrimination in the SEA program was criticized. - 38.
+On or about October 28, 2020, LCPS removed the SEA program description from its website and replaced it with a revised version without any explanation for the revision.
+The revised version is attached as Exhibit E.6 - 39.
+The revised version of the SEA program description was almost entirely identical to the prior version, except that it deleted the requirement that the SEA program was open only to people of color, and the two related FAQ entries quoted above. - 40.
 On November 5, 2020, emails were published between a concerned parent and an administrator at LCPS.
 The parent asked about the SEA program, and whether their child, who is not a student of color, was eligible to apply.
+Relevant portions of those emails are attached as Exhibit F.7